IainMF/Mens_Rights_NZ/submissions/Prevelance.md

+---
-# Appendix 1: Prevalence Studies
+title: Appendix 1: Prevalence Studies
+description: Prevalence of violence victimisation from population-based studies in New Zealand.
+---

-#### The Dunedin Multidisciplinary Health and Development Study
+### The Dunedin Multidisciplinary Health and Development Study

 is a high quality longitudinal study following 1037 people born in Dunedin in 1972-73.
 The study on violence was conducted when the participants were 21-years-old (in 1992/93), the results were published in 1997.
 Table 1 shows more men report being victims of partner violence than women.

+#### Table 1

 |                              | Victimisation % |          | Perpetration % |          |
 | ---------------------------- | --------------- | -------- | -------------- | -------- |